codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] configuration changes for 3rd party services (Travis, Heroku, AWS, Github, etc)
 - [ ] visual or style changes

-Please include a list of human checks suggested for this PR, such as user acceptance tests (UAT) or checks needed as part of the deployment process.
+Are there any human checks that should be used to verify these changes, such as user acceptance tests (UAT) or manual deployment checks?

-Please summarize any integration or unit tests used to verify that this works
+Any integration or unit tests?

 ### Details

-Give details on the different aspects of this PR, so that code reviewers and others can understand the changes made.
-Consider:
+Any other information that would help reviewers and teammates better understand the changes made?
+For example:

-- Does it affect performance metrics?
+- Are there changes to performance metrics?
-- Does it affect deployments or development workflows?
+- Are there changes to deployments or development workflows?
-- Do other developers need to update their environments?
+- Should other developers need to update their environments?
-- Does it introduce significant changes to the architecture of the software?
+- Any significant changes to the architecture of the software?
-- Does it include significant refactoring?
+- Any significant refactoring?
-- Does it change an important API?
+- Any changes to an important API?
-- Does it include visual changes? (maybe include some screenshots)
+- Any visual changes? (maybe include some screenshots)